SomuSysAdmin/SomuSysAdmin.github.io/_posts/2017-09-13-working-with-links.md

 ---
 type : post
 title : 'Working with Links'
-tags : [RHCSA, RHCSA_mod1, system management, using essential tools, Understanding links]
+tags : [RHCSA, RHCSA_mod1, system management, using essential tools, ls -il, ln, ln -s]
 ---

 The `ln` command is used to create both hardlinks and symbolic links.
 To create a symbolic